fishcus/KAP-manual/en/model/cube/aggregation_group.en.md

 ## Introduction

 It is a known fact that Kylin speeds up query performance by pre-calculating Cubes, which in term contains different combination of all dimensions, a.k.a.
 Cuboids.
-The problem is that Cuboids grows exponentially with the #dimension.
+The problem is that Cuboids grow exponentially with the #dimension.
 For example, there’re totally 8 possible Cuboids for a cube with 3 dimensions, however there are 16 possible Cuboids for a Cube with 4 dimensions.
 Even though Kylin is using scalable computation framework (MapReduce) and scalable storage (HBase) to compute and store the Cubes, it is still unacceptable if Cube size turns up to be times bigger than the original data source.

 ![](images/AGG-1.png)